vedph/cod-layout-view/README.md

     - [1.0.0](#100)
     - [0.0.1](#001)

 Codicological layout formulas services and view web component in a framework-independent Typescript library.

 This library contains services and models representing manuscript layout formulas, and is a generalization inspired by [Cadmus codicology layout formulas](https://github.com/vedph/cadmus-codicology-shell/blob/master/projects/myrmidon/cadmus-codicology-ui/src/lib/services/cod-layout.service.ts).

-Formulas are text strings which represent in a compact way the size and gridlines of a manuscript page.
+Formulas are text strings which represent in a compact way the size and layout areas of a manuscript page.
+Whatever the formula, the same model is used as the parse target.

-In this general model, we have a list of vertical _gridlines_, with the span between each of them, from top to bottom; and a list of horizontal gridlines, with the span between each of them, from left to right.

-Once we virtually draw these lines, we get a grid which defines layout _areas_.
-A specific label tags those areas designed to contain text.
-Other areas are used for empty areas like margins, or for areas designed for special purposes, like holding initials.

 This library provides: